knowark/pentakrat/info/docs/README.md

 A great part of our lives depends on the decisions that others make on our behalf, especially regarding common resources administration.
-One could go further and say that our fate is determined by those who have climbed the social pyramid with each of us acting like the steps of a ladder.
+One could go further and say that our fate is determined by those who have climbed the political pyramid with each of us acting like the steps of a ladder.
 As social individuals, we do that because efficient leadership allows us to look for opportunities beyond the horizon and collectively benefit from them by following unified and coordinated guidelines.
 By trusting in individuals who